 You can find the One Luxe in seven shades, but Aida tends to opt for the sweat-masking black shade, while my personal favourite is Bronze Eclipse.
 I can confirm that the leggings pass the squat test, remaining steadfastly opaque as I lunge and squat, and the three hidden, small pockets make it easy to store my keys and AirPods case (but are too narrow to store my iPhone 10).

 At an RRP of £69.95, these are already a less-expensive alternative to the Lululemon Align.
 But real savings can be made over on the Sports Direct website, where we often notice the leggings available with hefty discounts of up to 50 percent.

 [Editor’s Note: Though Aida represents Nike as a training coach, she purchased the leggings herself.]

-Best for spin
+Best for HIIT and running

 Best for dance

 Sizes 6–20 | 24-inch and 27-inch inseam length | Polyamide and elastane | High-rise

 “When I dance, I need to feel powerful, and Power 7/8 Gym Leggings help me do just that,” says Bonnie Lister Parsons, founder of dance and fitness brand Seen on Screen.
 She rates their soft, body-hugging fit, which means they don’t budge during her fast-paced classes.